William R. Howson

 William Robinson Howson (March 6, 1883 - June 25, 1952) was a politician, judge, debt collector, soldier, banker, and real estate agent from Alberta, Canada.
-He served as a member of the Legislative Assembly of Alberta from 1930 to 1936 sitting with the Liberal caucus in opposition.
-He led the caucus and the party from 1932 to 1936.
+He served as a Liberal member of the Legislative Assembly of Alberta from 1930 to 1936.
+He led the Liberal caucus in opposition and the party from 1932 to 1936.

 Early life

 William Robinson Howson was born in Norwood, Ontario on March 6, 1883, to William R. Howson and Anna Johnston.
 Howson would be educated in Norwood and attend undergraduate school near Peterborough.
 He worked as a high school teacher in Mathers Corners and in 1906 became a bank manager for the Sovereign Bank of Stirling, and in 1908, the Bank of Montreal.

 He moved to Alberta in 1910 and settled eventually settled in Edmonton after stints as a bill collector in Sedgewick, Alberta and as a real estate agent in Calgary.
 He attended the University of Alberta, receiving a Bachelor of Arts degree in 1915 and a Bachelor of Laws degree in 1916, where he was awarded the gold medal in Law upon graduation.
 Howson would article with Alexander Grant MacKay and was admitted to the Law Society of Alberta on January 11, 1916.

 He served with the Royal Canadian Army in France during World War I from 1916 until the end of the war in 1918 as a Sergeant with the Tank Corps.
 He returned to the practice of law in Edmonton with Parlee, Freeman, and Howson, and eventually becoming King's Counselor in 1935.